The Weekly Bible Study Podcast

 Listen to lectures from the Teaching Staff at TorahResource, an online teaching ministry where Bible-based courses are taught at the college and masters levels from a Messianic perspective.

 Every Wednesday, during the Summer months, we are posting past teachings and seminar sessions on a variety of topics.

 Subscribe to the Podcast

 Listen to the podcast on your favorite podcast app or website.

-This lecture covers Chapter 8 of the teaching series, “Why We Keep Torah: Ten Persistent Questions”, by Tim Hegg.
+This excerpt is taken from the 2-volume teaching series, “Commentary on the Book of Hebrews”, by Tim Hegg.
 For more information about this product, click here.